Imagine enjoying a warm summer evening on the beach with friends or family gathered around a cozy campfire or enjoying a delicious Cape Cod clambake.

 Description: Bill Smith’s Famous Clambakes offers three great options for those looking for a catered clambake.
 Enjoy the casual catered clambake; the laid-back atmosphere is perfect for a reunion, rehearsal, or casual corporate event. , formal catered clambake, and to-go!

 The third option is the to-go, cook it yourself clambake.
 With this option, you pick up two kettles filled with your supplies, a high-speed burner, and a tank of propane and are ready to cook your own clambake.
-The ready to cook clambake is a great option to bring to the beach or to your rental!
+The ready to cook clambake is an excellent option to bring to the beach or your rental!

 9. Cape Cod Chef on Call

 Address: P.O.
 Box 1108, West Chatham, MA 02669